10 Staggering Photos Of An Abandoned WWII Bunker Hiding In New Jersey

-There are tons of abandoned places in New Jersey, some of which are truly fascinating.
+There are tons of abandoned places in New Jersey that we love to explore, many of which are truly fascinating.
 For prime exploring, many head to the Pine Barrens.
-The woods are filled with remnants of former milling and mining towns, several of which are hidden and others that are like well-preserved attractions (i.e. Batsto Village).
-However, you can find abandoned barns up in Sussex County, abandoned factories in Essex County, and abandoned bunkers in Cape May County…formerly vibrant buildings that have played an important role in New Jersey history.
-And while the abandoned WWII bunker, Battery 223 in Cape May, that we’re referring to may not be considered hidden to locals, it’s certainly an offbeat attraction in New Jersey for many visitors.
+The woods are filled with remnants of former milling and mining towns, several of which are hidden and others that are like well-preserved attractions (such as the magnificent Batsto Village).
+However, you can also find abandoned barns up in Sussex County, abandoned factories in Essex County, and abandoned NJ bunkers in Cape May County.
+These once-vibrant buildings played such an important role in history, and now they’re being reclaimed by nature.
+And while the abandoned Cape May WWII bunker, Battery 223 that we’re referring to today may not be considered hidden to locals, it’s certainly an offbeat attraction in New Jersey for many visitors.
 Exactly how much of the Cape May bunker you can see at any given time depends on the tides.

 For a closer look at this abandoned WWII bunker in New Jersey, check out the short video below by YouTube user, Abandoned Walkthroughs.